waimea-dmneth/200dtd-timber-document-project/README.md

 ## Project Description

-gets a form from an architect that translate into a pdf legal document for the specified timber.
+This project covers the development of a system that gets a form from an architect that translate into a pdf legal document for the specified timber.

-- Feature 1 here
+- needs to take input from end user
-- Feature 2 here
+- creates a doc PDF file based on a form that is submitted
-- Feature 3 here
+- emails it or stores it safely
-- Feature 4 here
+- needs to give both parties the pdf
-- Feature 5 here
+- needs to looks nice

 ---